juancaoviedo/cvxmg/docs/multiyear.rst

 yearly_solver(prob_info, synthetic_data[year], prev_data, act_param):
 -----------------------------------------------------------------------------

-The function :math:`yearly\_solver` contains the formulation described at the beginning of this section (Equations \ref{equ:capex}--\ref{equ:dlcres2}).
+The function :math:`yearly\_solver` contains the formulation described at the beginning of this section (Equations :eq:`equ:capex` to :eq:`equ:dlcres2`).
 This function solves the DCSP optimization formulation for over one year.
 This function returns the capacities of the energy sources to install in that year, the dispatch of the energy sources and the energy tariffs for the customers.
 Additionally, this function returns the payments of each one of the stakeholders of the project.

 summary[year] = resul:
 -------------------------